avocodo/Mendix-HistoryLog/README.md

                 - `ModelAdministrator` from MxModelReflection
                 - Optional: `EmailConnectorAdmin` from Email_Connector
             - **User:**
-                - User from the HistoryLogModule
+                - `User` from the HistoryLogModule
-                - Readonly from MxModelReflection
+                - `Readonly` from MxModelReflection
     - **Start Microflow für Health Check**
         - To run the Health Check at the start of the app, it must be configured in the settings.
-Under Settings → Runtime, configure the microflow HistoryLogModule → _UseMe → StartUp_HealthCheck in "After Startup".
+Under `Settings → Runtime`, configure the microflow `HistoryLogModule → _UseMe → StartUp_HealthCheck` in "After Startup".
         - If a microflow is already configured, the microflow can simply be added at the end.

-![Image 1: Start Microflow for the Health Check](screenshots/Image_01.png)
+![Image 1: Start Microflow for the Health Check](screenshots/Image_01.png) Image 1: Start Microflow for the Health Check

 ## <a name="usageWithoutEmail">Usage without Email Connector</a>

-The following adjustments need to be made:
+**The following adjustments need to be made:**

-    _UseMe → Overview → Delete the Mailconfiguration section along with the surrounding container (Image 2).
+- `_UseMe → Overview` → Delete the Mailconfiguration section along with the surrounding container (Image 2).

-    Delete the folder RelevantForEmailNotification → EmailNotification or exclude the microflows (Image 3).
+- Delete the folder `RelevantForEmailNotification → EmailNotification` or exclude the microflows (Image 3).

-    Exclude or delete RelevantForEmailNotification → ConfigurationStart → ACT_EmailAccount_LaunchEmailConnectorOverview
+- Exclude or delete `RelevantForEmailNotification → ConfigurationStart → ACT_EmailAccount_LaunchEmailConnectorOverview`

-    Delete the activity RelevantForEmailNotification → ConfigurationStart → ACT_SaveAndCloseStepConfig (Image 4).
+- Delete the activity `RelevantForEmailNotification → ConfigurationStart → ACT_SaveAndCloseStepConfig` (Image 4).

-    Delete the buttons RelevantForEmailNotification → ConfigurationStart → Step_3_SchedulerSettings (Image 5).
+- Delete the buttons `RelevantForEmailNotification → ConfigurationStart → Step_3_SchedulerSettings` (Image 5).

-    Delete or exclude RelevantForEmailNotification → ConfigurationStart → Step_4_MailConnector.
+- Delete or exclude `RelevantForEmailNotification → ConfigurationStart → Step_4_MailConnector`.

-    Delete the button RelevantForEmailNotification → Settings → Overview_Settings (Image 6).
+- Delete the button `RelevantForEmailNotification → Settings → Overview_Settings` (Image 6).

-    Delete the activity RelevantForEmailNotification → HealthCheckFlows → SUB_UpdateSetting (Image 7).
+- Delete the activity `RelevantForEmailNotification → HealthCheckFlows → SUB_UpdateSetting` (Image 7).

+> [!NOTE]
-If it is decided later to use the mail notification, the module can simply be reloaded from the Marketplace.
+> If it is decided later to use the mail notification, the module can simply be reloaded from the Marketplace.

 ![Image 2: _UseMe/Overview → Delete the Mailconfiguration section along with the surrounding container.](screenshots/Image_02.png)
+Image 2: _UseMe/Overview → Delete the Mailconfiguration section along with the surrounding container.

 ![Image 3: Delete the folder RelevantForEmailNotification/EmailNotification or exclude the microflows.](screenshots/Image_03.png)
+Image 3: Delete the folder RelevantForEmailNotification/EmailNotification or exclude the microflows.

 ![Image 4: Delete Activity RelevantForEmailNotification/ConfigurationStart/ACT_SaveAndCloseStepConfig](screenshots/Image_04.png)
+Image 4: Delete Activity RelevantForEmailNotification/ConfigurationStart/ACT_SaveAndCloseStepConfig

 ![Image 5: Delete Buttons RelevantForEmailNotification/ConfigurationStart/Step_3_SchedulerSettings](screenshots/Image_05.png)
+Image 5: Delete Buttons RelevantForEmailNotification/ConfigurationStart/Step_3_SchedulerSettings

 ![Image 6: Delete Buttons RelevantForEmailNotification/Settings/Overview_Settings](screenshots/Image_06.png)
+Image 6: Delete Buttons RelevantForEmailNotification/Settings/Overview_Settings

 ![Image 7: Delete Activity RelevantForEmailNotification/HealthCheckFlows/SUB_UpdateSetting](screenshots/Image_07.png)
+Image 7: Delete Activity RelevantForEmailNotification/HealthCheckFlows/SUB_UpdateSetting

 ## <a name="basicConfig">Basic Configuration of the History Log Module</a>
 ### <a name="setGeneralization">Set Generalization</a>

 All entities in the Domain Model (Image 8) that should be tracked by the History Log need to be generalized with the SuperClass from the HistoryLog Module.
 To do this, open the entity settings in the Domain Model and select the SuperClass from the HistoryLogModule under Generalization (Image 9).

 Once all desired entities are generalized, click the "Update Security" button (Image 10).

 ![Image 8: Domain Model](screenshots/Image_08.png)
+Image 8: Domain Model

 ![Image 9: Select Generalization](screenshots/Image_09.png)
+Image 9: Select Generalization

 ![Image 10: Update Security](screenshots/Image_10.png)
+Image 10: Update Security

 ### <a name="setEventHandler">Set Event Handlers on Already Generalized Entities</a>

-If the entity is used for file management and thus already has a generalization, the corresponding microflows for FileDocument or Image must be used.
+If the entity is used for file management and thus already has a generalization, the corresponding microflows for `FileDocument` or `Image` must be used.

-Open the entity: Event handlers → New
+Open the entity: `Event handlers → New`

-    For existing System.Image generalization:
+- For existing `System.Image` generalization:

-        HistoryLogModule → _UseMe → BCo_SystemImage
+    - `HistoryLogModule → _UseMe → BCo_SystemImage`<br>
     Before Commit & Pass event object yes

-        HistoryLogModule → _UseMe → BDe_SystemImage
+    - `HistoryLogModule → _UseMe → BDe_SystemImage`<br>
     Before Delete & Pass event object yes

-    For existing System.FileDocument generalization:
+- For existing `System.FileDocument` generalization:

-        HistoryLogModule → _UseMe → BCo_SystemFileDocument
+    - `HistoryLogModule → _UseMe → BCo_SystemFileDocument`<br>
     Before Commit & Pass event object yes

-        HistoryLogModule → _UseMe → BDe_SystemFileDocument
+    - `HistoryLogModule → _UseMe → BDe_SystemFileDocument`<br>
     Before Delete & Pass event object yes

 ![Bild 11: Event Handler von Entities](screenshots/Image_11.png)
+Bild 11: Event Handler von Entities

 ### <a name="scheduler">Scheduler</a>

 When the app is deployed, the following schedulers should be activated on the Mendix App management page:

-    HistoryLogModule.SCE_Archive (daily at 1:15 AM)
+- `HistoryLogModule.SCE_Archive` (daily at 1:15 AM)

-    HistoryLogModule.SCE_HealthCheck (daily at 1:00 AM)
+- `HistoryLogModule.SCE_HealthCheck` (daily at 1:00 AM)

-Activation via the Mendix platform: Mendix Platform [Mendix](https://cloud.home.mendix.com/)
+**Activation via the Mendix platform:** Mendix Platform [Mendix](https://cloud.home.mendix.com/)

-    Open the app
+1. Open the app

-    Environments
+2. Go to Environments

-    Details of Acceptance or Production
+3. Go to Details of Acceptance or Production

-    Model Options
+4. Go to Model Options

-    Double-click on both schedulers
+5. Double-click on both schedulers

-The times can be adjusted in the app under HistoryLogModule/_UseMe -> SCE_Archive & SCE_HealthCheck.
+The times can be adjusted in the app under `HistoryLogModule/_UseMe -> SCE_Archive` & `SCE_HealthCheck`.
 It is recommended to run the schedulers at times when few or no users are actively using the app, with a time offset.

 ### <a name="firstConfigSteps">First configuration Steps</a>

 ![Image 12: Overview Page History Log](screenshots/Image_12.png)
+Image 12: Overview Page History Log

 The "first configuration steps" guide you through the basic configuration.
 These include Sync Entities, Define Modules, Settings, and optionally proceed to Mail Configuration.
 The individual steps are described in more detail below.

 ### <a name="syncEntities">Sync Entities</a>

 ![Image 13: Overview Page History Log](screenshots/Image_13.png)
+Image 13: Overview Page History Log

 Under Sync Entities, modules can be synchronized and individual entities imported.
 The logic for synchronization is based on the Mx Model Reflection Module [Mx Model Reflection](https://docs.mendix.com/appstore/modules/model-reflection/).

 ![Image 14: Sync Entity Page](screenshots/Image_14.png)
+Image 14: Sync Entity Page

 In the left column, the modules that have entities with generalization need to be checked.
 If the Email Connector is used in the context of the History Log, the HistoryLogModule must also be checked.

 To ensure that the current version is displayed, the first Reload button next to Modules should be clicked.
 After selection, click the Reload button next to "Synchronize all entities of checked modules on the left".
 The list of entities will then appear or update.

-Entities with a generalization of SuperClass, FileDocument, or Image can be imported and are marked with a purple x or an orange file symbol.
+Entities with a generalization of `SuperClass`, `FileDocument`, or `Image` can be imported and are marked with a purple x or an orange file symbol.
 Entities that cannot be imported into the History Log Module are marked with a red x.
 Already imported entities are marked with a green checkmark and can be updated with the "Sync Entity" button.
 Entities from the History Log cannot be imported.

-![Image 15: Sync Entity Page - Example with File Generalization](screenshots/Image_15.png)
+![Image 15: Sync Entity Page - Example with File Generalization](screenshots/Image_15.png) Image 15: Sync Entity Page - Example with File Generalization

-Entities with a FileDocument or Image generalization also have a note that the event handlers must be set for tracking to work properly.
+Entities with a `FileDocument` or `Image` generalization also have a note that the event handlers must be set for tracking to work properly.
 More on this under "Set Event Handlers on Already Generalized Entities".

 If the notification via the Email Connector is used, the History Log Module must also be synchronized, as the template for the generated email accesses content from the module.
 To do this, check the History Log Module in the left column.
 Nothing more is necessary here.

 ![Image 16: Sync Entity Page](screenshots/Image_16.png)
+Image 16: Sync Entity Page

 Synchronization should definitely be done BEFORE importing the template, as the set attributes are then automatically adopted.